Western Balkans falling further behind eastern EU members

 “The region's GDP is still very low – about the same as Slovakia's overall.
 So the potential gains from increased regional trade have hardly materialised,” said Grieveson.

-There had been expectations that regional cooperation, a key part of the EU’s strategy towards the Western Balkans for well over two decades, would be helpful politically and economically.
+There had been expectations that regional co-operation, a key part of the EU’s strategy towards the Western Balkans for well over two decades, would be helpful politically and economically.
 The strategy was based on assumptions that convergence would lead to a greater readiness to peacefully resolve political conflicts, as well as preparing the region economically for EU accession.

-However, this has been less successful in the Western Balkans in the past two decades than in Western Europe since 1945, the two think tanks said.
-There has not been an economic catch up, and conflicts, notably those between Serbia and Kosovo and within Bosnia, have not been resolved.
-Instead, the report argues that parts of the former Yugoslavia are still defined by the “geography of animosity”, a term coined by Vladimir Gligorov, senior research associate at wiiw and country expert for Western Balkan countries.
+However, this has been less successful in the Western Balkans in the past two decades than in Western Europe since 1945, the two think-tanks said.
+There has not been an economic catch-up, and conflicts, notably those between Serbia and Kosovo and within Bosnia, have not been resolved.
+Instead, the report argues that parts of the former Yugoslavia are still defined by the “geography of animosity”, a term coined by Vladimir Gligorov, senior research associate at wiiw and country expert for Western Balkan states.

 “The EU's previous strategy of using regional economic integration to push the economic catching-up process of the Western Balkan states and resolve political conflicts has not been successful,” said Stefani Weiss, EU expert at the Bertelsmann Stiftung in Brussels.